IBM/example-health-apis/README.md

 - The **z/OS Connect Build Toolkit** will be needed for the .sar file generation for Db2 services.
 This tool can be run either on the mainframe (omvs) or in a Windows command interface.
 These instructions do so on Windows. <br/> The build toolkit is packaged as a zip file and cab be obtained here: <br/> https://developer.ibm.com/mainframe/zos-connect-ee-build-toolkit/

+- The API Connect environment used in this code pattern is hosted on IBM Cloud.
+An IBM Cloud account will be required.

 ## Flow

 This is how your APIs will be routed from your backend systems to a developer friendly portal.